Majdi-Aref/mildew-detector/README.md

   - A powerful Python library that simplifies data manipulation and analysis.
   - It enables users to efficiently work with tabular data structures like Series and DataFrames.
 - Matplotlib
-  - A veratile Python library for generating high-quality visualizations.
+  - A versatile Python library for generating high-quality visualizations.
   - It provides a wide range of data types and plot styles, from simple line charts to complex interactive maps.
 - Seaborn
   - A Python data visualization library that builds on top of Matplotlib.